davewalker60/pmdup/pages/booking-las-arenas.md

 While it's the *finest 2-star Mexican hotel on the beach you'll ever meet, staying does have its drawbacks.
 But hey, it's Mexico!

-* Hot water might not be available at all times
+* Hot water might not be available at all times.
 * Most rooms have torn or missing screens.
 Each year they do their best to fix them for us.
 * Not all rooms have fridges, safes, microwaves.
 Use the ones in the community kitchen (room 102) if you don't have them in your room.
 * Not all rooms have TVs and there is no cable (just WiFi for your NexFlix, etc).